Right to health: Health equity

 The General Comment also makes additional reference to the question of health equity, a concept not addressed in the initial International Covenant.
 The document notes, "The Covenant proscribes any discrimination in access to health care and underlying determinants of health, as well as to means and entitlements for their procurement."

-In the General Comment, each individual state is given the authority to facilitate non-discrimination in healthcare: "States have a special obligation to provide those who do not have sufficient means with the necessary health insurance and health-care facilities, and to prevent any discrimination on internationally prohibited grounds in the provision of health care and health services."

-In addition, the General Comment places specific emphasis on the need to prevent discrimination based on race, disability, gender, or membership in indigenous communities.
+Moreover, responsibility for ameliorating discrimination and its effects with regards to health is delegated to the State: "States have a special obligation to provide those who do not have sufficient means with the necessary health insurance and health-care facilities, and to prevent any discrimination on internationally prohibited grounds in the provision of health care and health services."
+Additional emphasis is placed upon non-discrimination on the basis of gender, age, disability, or membership in indigenous communities.

-Social justice and health equity are symbiotic ideologies that can only exist together.
-A contributing reason behind why the proportion of deaths in Africa caused by communicable diseases, maternal, perinatal, or nutritional conditions is about ten times as large as the proportion of deaths with the same cases in the Western Pacific Region is a lack of health equity between regions of the world.
-Fabienne Peter, a philosopher from the University of Warwick, identified what exactly is required of States to ensure that their citizens are able to achieve a right to health: “Understanding the effects the basic structure has on people's prospects of health may help us decide whether or not these institutions ensure the social bases for self-respect for everybody.”

 Responsibilities of states and international organizations

 Subsequent sections of the General Comment detail the obligations of nations and international organizations towards a right to health.
 The obligations of nations are placed into three categories: obligations to respect, obligations to protect, and obligations to fulfill the right to health.
 Examples of these (in non-exhaustive fashion) include preventing discrimination in access or delivery of care; refraining from limitations to contraceptive access or family planning; restricting denial of access to health information; reducing environmental pollution; restricting coercive and/or harmful culturally-based medical practices; ensuring equitable access to social determinants of health; and providing proper guidelines for the accreditation of medical facilities, personnel, and equipment.
 International obligations include allowing for the enjoyment of health in other countries; preventing violations of health in other countries; cooperating in the provision of humanitarian aid for disasters and emergencies; and refraining from use of embargoes on medical goods or personnel as an act of political or economic influence.